FranTheHuman/PokerHand/Readme.md

 If any of these rules are not clear, please consult [Poker hand and categories](https://en.wikipedia.org/wiki/List_of_poker_hands#Hand-ranking_categories) and the game rules of the specific poker games.

-## Implementation

-Your need to implement the `process` method in the [Solver.scala](src/main/scala/com/evolution/bootcamp/assignment/poker/Solver.scala) class.

 ### Input of Test Cases

 The input is to be read as a string: